Micky Mellon: Tranmere Rovers

-Micky Mellon left Shrewsbury Town on 6 October 2016, after winning only two of the opening eleven games of the 2016–17 season, and was appointed manager of Tranmere Rovers in the National League.
-On 12 May 2018 Mellon led Tranmere back into the English Football League with victory over Boreham Wood in the National League play-off final.
+Mellon left Shrewsbury Town on 6 October 2016, after winning only two of the opening eleven games of the 2016–17 season, and was appointed manager of Tranmere Rovers in the National League.
+On 12 May 2018 Mellon led Tranmere back into the Football League with victory over Boreham Wood in the National League play-off final.
 On 25 May 2019, Tranmere made it back-to-back promotions, winning the League Two playoff at Wembley, 1–0, over Newport County, thus securing their spot in League One for the 2019–20 season.

 By March 2020, the team were within the relegation zone, but with a game in hand on their nearest rivals and on a run of three successive victories.
 The cancellation of fixtures due to the COVID-19 pandemic meant that the season could not be completed, and a vote was taken by League One clubs on 9 June to resolve promotion and relegation issues on a points per game (PPG) basis.
 This meant that Tranmere would be relegated to League Two for the 2020/21 season.